braedynl/CSE231-020-SS20/FAQ.md

 If you have this chunk, but you're still receiving a SIGPIPE error from Mimir, it's likely the first condition.
 Mimir *thinks* your program is infinitely looping because the `input()` function halts your program until the user enters something.
 Mimir wasn't expecting to enter anything since it assumes your program's structure will follow its set of pre-programmed inputs.
 Try replicating Mimir's test case on Spyder to see where you have an extra `input()` prompt.

-## Academic Dishonesty Reports

-#### Do you know who has received an academic dishonesty report?

-No, unless the student tells me (you don't have to).
-Academic dishonesty reports are kept private between the professors and the student in question, unless the TA was involved to some capacity.

-I have caught plagiarizing students myself, however.
-I browse through at least one hundred projects every week (all of the section's + students on Piazza), I will occasionally spot similar solutions.

-#### Have you had students in your section recieve academic dishonesty reports?

-Oh yes, many.
-It saddens me when it happens — it feels like a failure on my part, which is why I stress doing your own work so much.
-I tend to have students that are very open with me, and so I'm aware of almost everyone in my past sections who has received one.
-I wish I could've stopped them, but it's always too late 🤷

-#### What should I do if I receive an academic dishonesty report?

-You can either take the punishment or appeal.
-Convictions are usually made with strong evidence, however.
-I frankly don't know much about the ADR process, so I would visit the Office of the University Ombudsperson [website](https://ombud.msu.edu).

 ## Miscellaneous/Personal

 #### I'm a [major that's not computer science/engineering], will I ever need this?